ifsheldon/stannum/README.md

   * Proxy `torch.nn.parameter.Parameter` for weight fields for optimizers
 * Python related:
   * @property for a data-oriented class as an alternative way to register
+* Taichi related:
+  * Wait for Taichi to have native PyTorch tensor view to optimize performance
+* Self:
+  * Allow registering multiple kernels in a call chain fashion

 ### Misc